• Home

 • Next of kin information: name, address, relationship, telephone

-• Designee name: the individual who will receive the any of the veteran’s personal property left on VA premises
+• Designee name: the individual who will receive any of the veteran’s personal property left on VA premises

 • Whether or not the veteran is enrolling in coverage to obtain minimum essential coverage under the Affordable Care Act